sabala12/docker-cartodb/README.md

 ./build.sh

 cd docker-cartodb/scripts/
-./entry.sh
+./setup.sh
+./deploy.sh

+echo "127.0.0.1 {USERNAME}.localhost.lan" | sudo tee -a /etc/hosts
-And it should be up and running on http://localhost:3000
+And it should be up and running on http://{USERNAME}.localhost.lan:3000

-You might want to put nginx in front of it to make it available to other hosts.

 # Comments

 I hope you find this installation helpful.

-If you encounter any troubles feal free send me a message to sabalah21@gmail.com.
+If you encounter any troubles feal free send me a message.

+sabalah21@gmail.com

 # Credits
 kartoza/docker-postgis